 TRR: Was there a big crowd?
 People being cautious?
 What about you guys?
 Did you hang out with the fans or did you keep a safe distance?

 PR: The crowd was a decent size for what it was but nothing enormous.
-Most people distanced themselves amongst there groups.
-At our shows we try to engage with our audience as well as keep ourselves as safe as possible by wearing masks and things along those lines.
+Most people distanced themselves amongst their groups.
+At our shows we try to engage with our audience, as well as keep ourselves as safe as possible by wearing masks and things along those lines.

 TRR: How has the current pandemic affected the 3 of you as a band and individually?

 PR: It definitely put a halt on things for a little while.
 We didn’t practice for a while and we had to cancel a lot of shows due to the venues closing.
 It gave us the chance to improve on some things and write new material.

 TRR: What are some positives you’ve taken from the pandemic?

 PR: Due to the down time created from the pandemic we were able to really commit to writing our latest album and refining our current repertoire.
 It was an unfortunate time, but we've tried to make the most of what we can do during this period of time.

 TRR: Being a “college” town, who are your fans in Gainesville?
 Do you feel you’re competing against Hip Hop and pop culture there?

 PR: Gainesville is a somewhat strange town musically.
 It has a very rich and deep musical history, but it’s definitely dominated by the college scene.
 We love playing here though, it gives us the opportunity to play in front of our friends and family, as well as people who may be seeing us for the first time, or who have seen us before.

 PR: Yes, we’ve got many gigs scheduled over the next two months, and are constantly on the lookout for more.